 The steps to define your USP sound pretty simple: Have a close look at your competitors and compare them to your own small business.
 And whatever you are doing differently, that’s your USP.
 Right?

-Well, it turns out to be not quite as easy-peasy as that, that’s why you’re looking for USP examples in the first place.
-Often, you have lots of competitors and there isn’t much of a niche left for you.
+Well, it turns out to be not quite as easy-peasy as that.
+That’s why you end up looking for USP examples in the first place.
+Often, you have lots of competitors and it seems like there isn’t much of a niche left for you.
 Or you feel like complying with your target audience’s wants and needs forces you to follow the crowd.

 But most of all, you feel like there’s nothing about you that hasn’t been done before.
 Or if there is, then it is, unfortunately, nothing that your potential customers care about.